emkayDauda/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Answer: Responsive Websites respond to the width of the website at any moment.
+This is possible because responsive units (percentages) are used while designing the site.
+Adaptive websites adapt to the screen only at specific screen sizes and the width (and height) of elements are still hard-coded.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?